MooersLab/MooersLab/README.md

 See the [](https://github.com/MooersLab/MooersLab/blob/main/README.md#voice-computing-for-enchanced-productivity) section below.

 If you do not have extensive experience writing in a markup language like HTML or Markdown, start with one of the flavors of Markdown to become productive as fast as possible.
-Many of the ideas behind the typesetting program markdown will transfer over to LaTeX.
+Many ideas behind the typesetting program Markdown will transfer to LaTeX.
 Markdown is easy to use and highly intuitive.
 Mastery of Markdown will provide a fallback system if you get stuck debugging the errors in your LaTeX document.
 The latter is a common experience for beginning users of LaTeX.